DanielMFernandes/CCNA_Course_Notes/Course_Notes/Security_Fundamentals.md

     - AVAILABILITY
         - The NETWORK / security should be operational and accessible to authorized users

-ATTACKERS can threaten the CONFIDENTIALITY, INTEGRITY, and AVAILBILITY of an enterprise’s systems and information
+Attackers can threaten the CONFIDENTIALITY, INTEGRITY, and AVAILBILITY of an enterprise’s systems and information

 ---